 The Customer Segment is one of the most important building blocks in the Business Model Canvas, so getting this right is key to your success.
-By matching your customer segment to your value proposition, you can achieve a more lucrative revenue stream and develop a Product Market Fit, briefly discussed in last week’s article.
-This part of the BMC can only be done outside of the building — interviewing hundreds of potential clients.
+By matching your customer segment to your value proposition, you can achieve a more lucrative revenue stream and develop a Product Market Fit (briefly discussed in last week’s article).
+This part of the BMC can only be done outside of the building by interviewing hundreds of potential clients.
 Your customers can be segmented into different groups based on their needs, behaviors, and other traits they share.
 A customer segment can also be defined through demographics such as age, ethnicity, profession, gender, and more.
 We can also break this down into other factors such as spending behavior, interests, and motivations.
 Then, the organization must create a value proposition and employ a business model best suited to servicing their chosen Customer Segment’s needs.

 The Customer Segment part of the Business Model Canvas will help the startup discover the following: